 - the node status indicator (the colored bar on the right side of the Node Header).
 See Node Status.

 Node Body contains names of input pins (on the left) and output pins (on the right).
-When a node is selected related parameters will be displayed in the Node Settings panel.
+When a node is selected related parameters are displayed in the Node Settings panel.

 Node Graph Structure and Data Flow